rdebath/x509scripts/README.md

 these applications.
 The application may also need a "CRL Distribution Point" extension with the URL it can download the CRL from, the option `-crlurl=http://example.com/path/file.crl` does this.

+Using even these options to create a certificate that matches a "Domain validated" certificate you might get from a public CA is still quite long.
+The `-dv` option configures the script to do this.
+The main missing item is the `authorityInformationAccess` extension that would need you to provide a website just for that item.

 Many of these options can be used when creating a CSR (or "Certificate signing request") just choose the options as normal and add `-csr` to